pascomnet/documentation/mobydick/content_en/02user/02user.md

 The **Save voicemail** option allows you to choose whether voice messages should be saved to disk.
 If the field **Voicemail E-Mail** contains an e-mail address, new voice messages are automatically forwarded to that address.

 The **Monitored voicemail box** allows you to select a user who can administer the mailbox using either the mobydick Client, Mobility Client or an IP telephone.
-For more details, please see //FixMe voicemail box.
+For more details, please see <!--//FixMe Link voicemail box.

 ### Phonebook

 For every user, an entry is added to the **phonebook** containing both their **display name** and **extension**, although additional details may also be added.
 The entry can be called up from either the mobydick Client, Mobility Client or IP telephones.
-It is also possible to **deactivate** an entry, for example should a member of the management team require that their phonebook entry not be visible to other users.
-For more details, please see //FixMe Maintaining the Central Telephone Book.
+It is also possible to **deactivate** an entry, for example should a member of the management team require that their phonebook entry not be visible to other users. <!--For more details, please see //FixMe Link Maintaining the Central Telephone Book.-->

 ### Fax devices
-You can assigned a personal fax device to a user.
-For more details, please see //FixMe Virtual Fax Server.
+You can assigned a personal fax device to a user. <!--For more details, please see //FixMe Link Virtual Fax Server-->.

 ### Assigned Devices
 You can assign personal devices to a user.
 ![Screenshot - Assigend devices in mobydick](../../images/user_devices.png?width=90% "Devices in mobydick")

 Any number of devices can be assigned to user.
-The default setting for all assigned devices is to ring simultaneously for 999 seconds.
-To learn more about **Waiting** and **Ringing** settings, please see the //FixMe Concept: Followme.
-If the call is not answered, the actions **After / External** or **After / Internal** will be applied.
-See the chapter on the concept of //FixMe actions for more details.
+The default setting for all assigned devices is to ring simultaneously for 999 seconds. <!--To learn more about **Waiting** and **Ringing** settings, please see the <!--//FixMe Link Concept: Followme-->.
+If the call is not answered, the actions **After / External** or **After / Internal** will be applied. <!--See the chapter on the concept of <!--//FixMe Link actions for more details-->
-//FixMe

 ### Location